Limit Models in Metric Abstract Elementary Classes: the Categorical case: Preliminaries - Why metric AECs, limit models and towers?

 Hirvonen and Hyttinen have developed a solid framework for ca\-te\-go\-ri\-ci\-ty transfer of metric AEC and for the study of $\aleph_0$-stable classes of metric structures (a good analysis of primary models, basic items in the definition itself, etc.).

-Our focus here is the beginning of an analysis of ``superstability'' in metric AEC.
+Our focus here is the beginning of an analysis of weak notion of superstability in metric AEC.
 Of course this goal is long-winded, but we provide first steps in that direction in this paper.
-In particular, building mainly on ideas from the discrete AEC setting coming from~\cite{GrVaVi}, and related more distantly to Shelah's ideas in~\cite{Sh600}, we approach here the connection between two facets of (protean) superstability: limit models (existence and first steps towards uniqueness).
+In particular, building mainly on ideas from the discrete AEC setting coming from~{\cite{GrVaVi, ShVi, Va,Va2},} and related more distantly to Shelah's ideas in~\cite{Sh600}, we approach here the connection between two facets of (protean) superstability: limit models (existence and first steps towards uniqueness).

+{One of the main aims of the study of uniqueness of limit models in \cite{GrVaVi,ShVi,Va} is proving a categoricity transfer theorem in their settings.
+Also, J. Baldwin~\cite{Ba2} has an unpublished work about a rough notion of domination of Galois types in AECs under uniqueness of limit models.
+Although Hirvonen studied categoricity in $\omega$-stable homogeneous MAECs~\cite{Hi}, we do not focus on such kind of results in our work.
+Our interest to study uniqueness of limit models is understanding this notion as a weak version of superstability in MAECs and some of its consequences in domination, orthogonality and parallelism of Galois types in MAECs~\cite{ViZa1}. }

 The main constructions in our paper are versions of towers adapted to the metric context (s-towers and metric s-towers).
-Specifically, reduced towers have been used extensively by Grossberg, Shelah, VanDieren, the first author of this paper and Jarden in their work on AEC before.
+Specifically, reduced towers have been used extensively by Shelah and Villaveces~\cite{ShVi}, Grossberg, VanDieren and Villaveces~\cite{GrVaVi}, and Jarden and Shelah~\cite{JaSh} in their work on AEC before.
 Here we adapt them to the metric setting and use them to prove various lemmas useful to an approach of uniqueness of limit models in metric AEC (in a forthcoming paper).
 Towers can be regarded as a strong generalization of the concept of Galois type: a Galois type is (an equivalence class) of triples $(M,N,a)$ where $M\prec N$ and $a\in N\setminus M$ --- towers ``refine'' the way the element $a$ is connected to $M$ inside $N$ and provides a very robust situation where $a$ is replaced by a long sequence $(a_i)_i$, and the models $M$ and $N$ themselves are ``sliced through''.
-Extension properties of triples, and ultimately, independence and ``forking'' calculus-like properties of the triples may be lifted in a robust way to towers.
-This has been explored by the authors mentioned above in the usual AEC setting - we begin the exploration here of the \emph{metric} version.
+Some of our results on towers may be regarded as the analogue of extension properties of Galois types: the beginning of a generalization of independence and ``forking'' calculus-like properties of the triples underlying Galois types.